UMM-CSci-4453-S19/lab-7-decaf/README.md

 # Lab 7
 # Asynchronous node

 There are at mays ways to deal with the asynchronous issues arising from the intersection of node and mariaDB.
-I will discuss two
+I will discuss two:  Using a data structure for coordination, and using promises:

 ## Approach One:  Coordinate using a data structure